kishumds/spam-detection/README.md

 This project predicts whether entered mail is spam or not.
 I made it using Flask and Flasgger, built a model using Sklearn library.

 ## How to run
 * First install libraries from `requirement.txt file`.
-Then run `flasgger_app.py` file and it'll give  you localhost IP address, which leads to this screen.
+* Then run `flasgger_app.py`.
+It'll give you localhost, go to browser and search `localhost/apidocs` which leads to this page.

 ![image](https://user-images.githubusercontent.com/88129183/170879031-6f0ada32-21c4-4859-b0a4-f965defa994b.png)

-* Then click on 'Try it out' and enter your mail in given text box, then hit 'Execute' button.
+* Then click on 'Try it out' and enter your mail in a given text box, then hit 'Execute' button.
 * Prediction will appear in below as shown in screen.
+For spam it'll give `This Mail is Spam.` otherwise give `This Mail is not Spam.`
-For current input it gave 'This Mail is Spam.'
+*  For current input it gave `This Mail is Spam.`

 ![image](https://user-images.githubusercontent.com/88129183/170879222-57712ed9-1bda-4c93-a043-65e0b6aafb4b.png)